The 3F. The revolutionary scan system by Hasselblad.

 A 3F is Not a Scan.
 It’s a Raw File.
 Totally Reversible

-The 3F format is, from a functional point of view, the equivalent of a raw file created from analog; its structure, however, is different because it is a flat tiff with an incorporated file containing the preview, the metadata and the history of all your savings.
+The 3F format is, from a functional point of view, the equivalent of a raw file created from analog; its structure, however, is different because it is a flat tiff with an incorporated file containing the preview, the metadata, and the history of all your savings.

-3F Scanning, Easy As Pie!
+3F Scan, Easy As Pie!

-There is no difference between a 3F made by a professional operator and one done by a first timer.
-A 3F scan cannot be “bad” or “wrong”, it’s always perfect.
-This system works for a large archive as well as a small one because it allows you to obtain the best possible quality without investing substantial resources in professional operators and to save the file in tif later so to optimize the settings.
+There is no difference between a 3F made by a professional operator and one done by a first-timer.
+A 3F scan cannot be “bad” or “wrong” it’s always perfect.
+This system works for an extensive archive and a small one because it allows you to obtain the best possible quality without investing substantial resources in professional operators and save the file in tiff later to optimize the settings.

-Next, the scanner will read, through the holder the format of the original, will focus the image and will crop the black border.
-At this time, setting the auto level option in the 3F windows, the scanner will analyze the color and density of the picture and will apply, if necessary, automatic levels to the preview in all the following scans.
+Next, the scanner will read through the holder the format of the original, will focus the image, and crop the black border.
+At this time, setting the auto level option in the 3F windows, the scanner will analyze the color and density of the picture and will apply, if necessary, automatic levels to the preview in all the successive scans.

 Working with Flexcolor